Vfisa/Tips-when-using-Keboola-dbt-Artifacts/Readme.md

 ## Introduction

-This is an example how Keboola users cn build on the top of Artifacts within the platform, specifically aiming for `dbt` users.
+This is an example how Keboola users can build on the top of artifacts within the platform, specifically aiming for `dbt` users.

-First of all, Keboola documentation and developers docs provide a lot of information regarding [Artifacts](https://developers.keboola.com/integrate/artifacts/), including the [tutorial](https://developers.keboola.com/integrate/artifacts/tutorial/) as well.
+First of all, Keboola documentation and developers docs provide a lot of information regarding [artifacts](https://developers.keboola.com/integrate/artifacts/), including the [tutorial](https://developers.keboola.com/integrate/artifacts/tutorial/) as well.

 *Disclaimer: Code used does not aspire to be 100% pythonic code, nor the best coding possible.
 I am not a pro :)*

-## What are the dbt Artifacts?
+## What are the dbt artifacts?

-The platform introduced Artifacts at the same time as `dbt` support - to facilitate files produced by frameworks like `dbt`, as it is known those files can be leveraged to produce further insights in the dbt run.
+The platform introduced artifacts at the same time as `dbt` support - to facilitate files produced by frameworks like `dbt`, as it is known those files can be leveraged to produce further insights in the dbt run.

 In a fact, Keboola UI uses them to draw the model timing chart and also hosts the documentation:
 ![Keboola Model Timing UI](/Images/Keboola_dbt_image_01.png)